pivot-access-ltd/bma-offline-docs/src/about-networking.md

 Let's decode those blocks of bits.

 The Preamble is 7 bytes of clock sync, basically just zeroes and ones like this: ...0101010101....
 This gives the receiving station a chance to catch up and sync their clock, so the following data isn't out of sync (and thus misinterpreted).
 To delve just a little deeper, the Preamble helps the receiving NIC figure out the exact amount of time between encoded bits (it's called clock recovery).
-NTP is nice, but Ethernet is an asynchronous LAN protocol, meaning it doesn't expect perfectly synchronized clocks between any two NICs.
+NTP is nice, but Ethernet is an asynchronous LAN protocol, meaning it doesn't expect perfectly synchronised clocks between any two NICs.
 The Preamble is similar to the way an orchestra conductor might "count the players in" so they all get the same rhythm to start.

 <details><summary>Before clock recovery, there was MPE</summary>

 Clock recovery is much more reliable than trying to get computers all over the world synced up to the same clock frequency and the same downbeat (starting point).
 Ethernet actually started out that way with something called Manchester Encoding or Manchester Phase Encoding (MPE).
 This was important because electrical frequency varies not only across the world, but also from moment to moment when the power is slightly "dirty".
 MPE involved bouncing a bit between two fractional voltages using a 20MHz oscillator to generate a reference square wave.
-It works, but it's not very efficient, so MPE was scrapped in favor of using the Preamble, the way that projectionists use alignment marks on reels of movie film.
+It works, but it's not very efficient, so MPE was scrapped in favour of using the Preamble, the way that projectionists use alignment marks on reels of movie film.

 </details>